-The Income Tax Department of India has maintained a provision of deduction for taxpayers who invest in health insurance policies.
+The Income Tax Department of India has maintained a provision of the deduction for taxpayers who invest in health insurance policies.
 As per the current scenario, the IT Department allows a deduction of ₹25, 000 for common citizens and ₹50, 000 for senior citizens in every assessment year.
-However, there are certain prescribed guidelines that tax payers are required to follow while claiming the aforesaid deductions.
-Failure to follow the guidelines will automatically disqualify the tax payer from claiming deduction.
-Here are 5 situations when you could lose tax benefits on your health insurance for deduction under section 80D.
+However, there are certain prescribed guidelines that taxpayers are required to follow while claiming the aforesaid deductions.
+Failure to follow the guidelines will automatically disqualify the taxpayer from claiming the deduction.
+Here are 7 situations when you could lose tax benefits on your health insurance for deduction under section 80D.

 Situation #1 – Multi-year premium on policies

 Nowadays, there are numerous multi-year policies that allow people to pay multiple premiums simultaneously.
-A policy holder has the option of paying multiple premiums in a single year whereby he becomes free from paying premiums every year.
-However, as per current norms individuals can only claim deduction with respect to a single year’s premium.
+A policyholder has the option of paying multiple premiums in a single year whereby he becomes free from paying premiums every year.
+However, as per current norms, individuals can only claim a deduction with respect to a single year’s premium.

 So, if your current year’s premium is ₹12,500 and you have paid ₹25,000 (including premium for the upcoming year) then your eligibility to claim deduction under the current period is only ₹12,500 and NOT ₹25,000.

-Situation #2 – Paying premium for extended relatives
+Situation #2 – Paying a premium for extended relatives

 There is a valid restriction in terms of paying health insurance for relatives.
-As an individual, tax deduction is only available if a premium is paid for spouse, parents, children or dependents.
-Any other premium paid of people such as siblings, in-laws, etc., do not qualify for a deduction.
+As an individual, the tax deduction is only available if a premium is paid for spouse, parents, children or dependents.
+Any other premium paid by people such as siblings, in-laws, etc., do not qualify for a deduction.

 In case the taxpayer is a HUF, then the amount of premium paid towards medical insurance of a HUF member qualifies.